Dreamerville/Mobile/Backend/Backend.md

 # Architectural Decision Record (ADR)

-## Group Members

-- [Elvis Chizoba]

 ## Scenario

 ### Scenario 1: Retail Mobile App

 You are a team responsible for developing a new mobile app for a retail company.
 The app will allow customers to browse and purchase products, view their order history, and track the status of their deliveries.
 Additionally, the app will have a loyalty program feature, where customers can earn and redeem points for discounts on future purchases.
-The following requirements must be considered:

-1. The retail company wants the app to support offline mode, allowing customers to browse products and view their order history even when they are not connected to the internet.
-The app should sync data with the server once an internet connection is available.

-2. The retail company wants to send push notifications to customers to notify them about order updates, new product arrivals, and exclusive offers.
-The app should integrate with a push notification service to handle the delivery of notifications.

-3. The app needs to integrate with various payment gateways to facilitate secure and convenient transactions for customers.
-The team should select and integrate a suitable payment gateway or a combination of gateways based on security, ease of use, and compatibility with the app's target platforms.

 ## Architectural Decision